-Below are some of the best people we can think of, the 2014 Washington Bus Winterns!
-Come catch them at a phone bank at the Bus Office, getting folks to talk to their legislators about awesome bills, or throwing the next great party for a purpose.
+Below are some of the best people we can think of, the 2014 Washington Bus Interns!
+Come catch them at right over here for more., getting folks to talk to their legislators about awesome bills, or throwing the next great party for a purpose.
 Want to apply to be a Bus intern?
-Head on right over here for more.
+Head on

 Dagmawit Kemal, nicknamed Dee, is currently a Junior at Garfield High School.
 She was born in Ethiopia and moved to Seattle at the age of 3.
 On her free time, she enjoys researching the happenings of the world, jamming out with her friends and social networking!
 Now the Scheduling Intern for the Bus, Dee is hoping not only to restart the Hella Bus Blog with her fellow Intern Isabella, but make it the best blog on the Internet!

 Emma Kibort-Crocker grew up in Seattle, and after graduating high school, spent a year in Rhode Island working with City Year.
 Missing Seattle, she headed back to the great ol' PNW to attend the UW where she is currently a sophomore.
 When Emma's not rocking out as the Parliament Lead intern, she enjoys exploring the outdoors, singing with (not to) Beyonce, and finding the best pizza joints in town.

 Isabella Fuentes is excited to be the Content Lead for the Hella Bus blog this 2014 Winternship!
 A serial intern, she's been on the Bus for four seasons now, and is probably never leaving.
 Isabella is junior at Ingraham High School, and when she's not blogging, she likes to go to concerts and collect presidential biographies.